yukinogatari/TheOtherRoles-GM/README.md

 - Added Lovers Options: "Lovers Can Win With Crew", "Lovers Tasks Are Counted"
 - Added Sheriff Options: "Number of Shots"
 - Changed [Mafia](#mafia) so that if only the Janitor and crew remain, the game automatically ends, as the Janitor is unable to kill.
-- Reworked how options are displayed on the lobby screen.
+- Completely overhauled how options are displayed on the lobby screen
+- Post-game results now displays in a more legible table format
 - Improved performance of Morphling/Camouflager abilities
 - Options to disable admin, security, vitals, and vents
 - Added Japanese translation (by [Virtual_Dusk](https://twitter.com/Virtual_Dusk)) and support for adding [other languages](#translation).
-- Miscellaneous changes and bugfixes
+- Numerous miscellaneous changes and bugfixes

 **Hotfix 2.8.1**
 - Fixed a game breaking bug where killing the Bait resulted in a ban of the Bait